-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Ezerjó (Budai Fehér, Kerekes), Hosszunyelü or Mézes Fehér (Budai Fehér), in spite of any synonyms or morphological similarities which may appear to indicate this.
+It must not be confused with the varieties Ezerjó (Budai Fehér, Kerekes), Hosszunyelü or Mézes Fehér (Budai Fehér), in spite of any synonyms or morphological similarities which may appear to indicate this.
 According to DNA analyses carried out in 2008, she is a direct descendant of Furmint; the second parent is unknown.
-Hárslevelü was crossing partner of the new breeds Conegliano.
+Hárslevelü was a crossing partner of the new varieties Conegliano.
 Ezerfürtü.
 Kabar.
 Lena.
 Urreti.
 Zefír,

-The late-ripening vine is sensitive to drought and frost, as well as prone to Botrytis and real mildew, It produces extract rich, spicy white wines with aromas of lime blossom and lime blossom honey.
-She is also happy as table grape used.
+The late ripening vine is sensitive to drought and frost, as well as prone to Botrytis and real ones mildew, It produces extract-rich, spicy white wines with aromas of linden flowers and linden blossom honey.
+She also likes to be table grape used.
 Doe variety occupies a total of 1,659 hectares in Hungary.
-The Botrytisanfälligkeit makes them predestined for the famous Tokaj, in which it occupies about 1,100 hectares.
-The remaining amount is available in the areas Balatonfüred-Csopak.
-Eger (with the famous white wine "Debröi Hárslevelü"), Somló and Villány, There are more stocks in Romania (20 ha), in the Slovakia (141 ha), in Austria and South Africa (56 ha).
-In 2010, a total of 1,876 hectares of vineyards were reported (Kym Anderson ).
+The susceptibility to botrytis makes them predestined for the famous Tokaj, in whose area it occupies around 1,100 hectares.
+The rest of the amount is in the areas Balatonfüred-Csopak.
+Eger (with the famous white wine "Debröi Hárslevelü"), Somló and Villány, There are further stocks in Romania (20 ha), in the Slovakia (141 ha), in Austria and South Africa (56 ha).
+In 2010 a total of 1,876 hectares of vineyards were shown (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012